ashybaye/developer-docs/testing.md

 Because we have standardized our development environments on a combination of Docker, AWS S3 for seed databases, and a Makefile for setup, configuring Travis CI is pretty straightforward, and does not differ in substance from local setup instructions.

 All projects with tests should have those tests run on a per branch and/or per pull request basis.

+## Integration with project management

+When creating issues in Redmine for completion of a feature/scenario, the best practice is to create a subtask for the test or tests required for that issue.
+That way, we can add more detail to the requirements for the test, as well as an estimate.
+Categorize the subtask as "Test" so that the issue queue is filterable by test related issues, and the total estimated/spent time on tests is visible.